valkey-io/valkey-rfc/REFERENCE.md

 ### Commands (Optional)

-If any new commands are introduced.
+If any new commands are introduced:

 1. Command name
-**Request**
+   - **Request**
-**Response**
+   - **Response**

 ### Authentication and Authorization (Optional)

-If any changes are around authentication and authorization (ACL) access for commands/keyspace/channels.
+If there are any changes around authentication and authorization (ACL) access for commands/keyspace/channels.

-### Append only file (Optional)
+### Append-only file (Optional)

-If any changes are introduced around persistence mechanism of every write operation.
+If there are any changes around the persistence mechanism of every write operation.

 ### Configuration (Optional)

-If any configuration changes are introduced to enable/disable/modify the behavior of the feature.
+If there are any configuration changes introduced to enable/disable/modify the behavior of the feature.

 ### Keyspace notifications (Optional)

-If any event to be introduced or modified to observe activity around the dataset.
+If there are any events to be introduced or modified to observe activity around the dataset.

 ### Cluster mode (Optional)

-If any change introduced for cluster mode related activity like cluster bus protocol change,slot migration, etc.
+If there are any changes introduced for cluster mode related activities like cluster bus protocol change, slot migration, etc.

 ### Module API (Optional)

-If there any module API modified or introduced to support dynamic libraries.
+If any module API is modified or introduced to support dynamic libraries.

 ### RDB (Optional)

-If any changes in snapshotting mechanism like new data type, version, etc.
+If there are any changes in snapshotting mechanisms like new data type, version, etc.

 ### Replication (Optional)

-If any changes required in replication mechanism between a primary and replica.
+If there are any changes required in the replication mechanism between a primary and replica.

 ### Networking (Optional)

-If any changes introduced in RESP protocol (RESP), client behavior, new server client interaction mechanism (TCP, RDMA), etc.
+If there are any changes introduced in the RESP protocol (RESP), client behavior, new server-client interaction mechanism (TCP, RDMA), etc.

 ### Dependencies (Optional)

-If any new dependency libraries required to support the feature.
+If there are any new dependency libraries required to support the feature.
 Existing dependencies are jemalloc, lua, etc.

 ### Metrics (Optional)

-If any new metrics to be introduced to observe behavior or measure performance of the feature.
+If there are any new metrics to be introduced to observe behavior or measure the performance of the feature.

 ### Benchmarking (Optional)

-If any benchmark performed and preliminary results are available to share or set of scenario identified to measure the feature performance.
+If there are any benchmarks performed and preliminary results are available to share or a set of scenarios identified to measure the feature's performance.

 ### Testing (Optional)

-If any test scenario planned out to support the feature stability and validate behavior.
+If there are any test scenarios planned out to support the feature's stability and validate behavior.

 ### Debug mechanism (Optional)

-If any debug mechanism introduced to support admin/operators for further maintaining the feature.
+If there is any debug mechanism introduced to support admin/operators for further maintaining the feature.

 ## Appendix (Optional)